freddycoder/SoapService-MixEncoding/README.md

 ## Note on the postman test

-See the postman collection to look at what happend to every character from 0 to 255 and every utf-8 from C2 80 to C3 BF.
+See the postman collection to look at what happend to every character from 00 to FF and every utf-8 from 21 to C3 BF where the critical range is C2 80 to C3 BF.